antoniovh/covid-forecasting/README.md

 ## Generate the data

-To generate mobility and COVID-19 data from scratch use:
+To generate and process mobility and COVID-19 data from scratch use:
 ```bash
 python src/data.py
 python src/data.py --files all